Fathat-Training/starwars-api-backend-skeleton/training-docs/auth.md

     It's as simple as that, we just mark any endpoint that we want authentication for.

-    Copy this secuirty specification to the 'components' part of the openAPi specification.
+    Copy this security specification to the 'components' part of the openAPi specification.

 </details>

 <details>
-<summary style="color:#4ba9cc">Adding authentication checks to our endpoints</summary>
+<summary style="color:#4ba9cc">Adding authorisation checks to our endpoints</summary>

+    At this point, we have code to generate (and sign) a token and verify the token and obtain the claims in it.
+    The changes in the yaml file above will ensure that each endpoint will be called *only if* the token in the request is verified.
+But this is not enough, we also need to make sure the user can access only the endpoints it is allowed to access.

-    Finally, we need to add some form of authentication control to the endpoints to check access roles.
+     Finally, we need to add some form of authorisation control to the endpoints to check access roles.
     Let's use our 'get_films' endpoint to show how this is done:

 ```python